Heralding entangled optical photons from a microwave quantum processor: Protocol

-As an example, \figpanel{fig:Graphs}{b} shows how we can construct a six-qubit hexagonal logical graph state (6-ring) represented by logical vertices $V$ and edges $E$.
-Applying a Hadamard gate on a dual-rail qubit pushes this qubit out of its logical vertex so that it forms a new vertex connected by an edge to its original vertex~\cite{hilaire_near-deterministic_2023}.
-In the final graph state in \figpanel{fig:Graphs}{b}, measurement of the microwave qubits in the $Z$ basis would remove them from the graph state, leaving an all-optical 6-ring.
-In fact, an all-optical resource state can be extracted directly from the hybrid resource state $\vert G\rangle$ by measuring all microwave qubits in the $X$ basis.
-The resulting optical graph state is identical to the hybrid graph state from which it was produced.
-The microwave-optical logical qubits effectively allow us to teleport an arbitrary graph state prepared on the superconducting processor to optics.
+As an example, \figpanel{fig:Graphs}{b} shows how we can construct a six-qubit hexagonal hybrid graph state (6-ring) represented by vertices $V$ and edges $E$.
+An all-optical 6-ring resource state can be extracted directly from the hybrid resource state by measuring all microwave qubits in the $X$ basis.
+Alternatively, we may apply a Hadamard gate on an optical or microwave dual-rail qubit to push this qubit out of its original vertex so that it forms a new vertex connected by an edge to its original vertex~\cite{hilaire_near-deterministic_2023}.
+This is illustrated in the final graph state in \figpanel{fig:Graphs}{b}, where we have applied a Hadamard gate on the microwave qubits.
+Measurement of the microwave qubits in the computational basis would remove them from the graph state, leaving an all-optical 6-ring that can be used in a fusion-network implementation of a surface code with linear optics~\cite{bartolucci_fusion-based_2023}.
+Other graph states, such as repeater graphs, can also be assembled deterministically, as illustrated in \figpanel{fig:Graphs}{c}.

-As a consequence of the probabilistic heralding of the microwave-optical Bell pairs, many blocks must be pumped simultaneously to obtain multiple pairs to combine into a resource state.
-Because it is random which blocks produce a microwave-optical Bell pair in any given clock cycle, the superconducting processor that performs entangling gates between such pairs benefits from tunable coupling between many blocks.
-Such architectures have been proposed~\cite{stassi_scalable_2020} and are pursued experimentally~\cite{hazra_ring-resonator-based_2021, marinelli_dynamically_2023,rosenberg_3d_2017,spring_high_2022} to build more powerful superconducting quantum processors.
-Figure~\ref{fig:network} shows a single connecting bus ~\cite{marinelli_dynamically_2023} as an example.
-Our scheme thus synergizes with efforts to improve superconducting qubit connectivity.
+A consequence of the probabilistic heralding of the microwave-optical Bell pairs is that many blocks must be pumped simultaneously to obtain multiple pairs to combine into a resource state.
+Because it is random which blocks produce a microwave-optical Bell pair in any given RSG cycle, the microwave processor that performs entangling gates between such pairs benefits from tunable coupling between many blocks.
+Thus, our scheme synergizes with efforts to improve superconducting qubit connectivity~\cite{stassi_scalable_2020, hazra_ring-resonator-based_2021,spring_high_2022}.
+However, our scheme does not require this.
+For example, blocks in \figref{fig:network} that did not herald a state $\vert +\rangle_H$ can be put in the state $\vert +_\mathrm{e}\rangle$ deterministically~\cite{Levine2024} and then used in the construction of the microwave-optical cluster state.